numbat-metrics/numbat-collector/README.md

 ### Logging options

-* `console: true`: output to the console
+Logs JSON-formatted data to the console by default.

+* `name: nodename`: name to tag all log entries with
 * `silent: true`: no logging at all
 * `NODE_ENV=dev` set in environment: log to console, pretty-printed (no need to pipe to bistre)
-* `path: '/path/to/directory'`: log to a file in the given directory.
-The file will be named `name.log`, where 'name' is whatever you specified in that field.

 ### Listen options